 What are you most passionate about in your role at Horreum?

-Throughout my distribution & logistics career, I’ve been passionate about providing a quality, reliable service to those who need it most.
+Throughout my distribution and logistics career, I’ve been passionate about providing a quality, reliable service to those who need it most.
 This means getting the right product to the right place at the right time

 This has developed into a passion for enabling a remarkable patient experience.